zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ### SAF Keyring configuration

-If you choose an option to use keyring, there are few things to consider.
-At first, make sure that all certificates are added to keyring.
-Also you need to grant your user the ability to read the contents of a keyring.
+You can choose to use SAF keyring instead of keystore and truststore for storing certificates.

-For more information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security.md).
+For information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security.md#Zowe-API-ML-TLS-requirements).
+Make sure that the enabler can access and read the keyring.
+Please refer to documentation of your security system for details.

-The following example is showing part of configuration needed for using keyring in your application:
+The following example shows enabler configuration with keyrings:
 ```
 ssl:
     keyAlias: localhost
     keyPassword: password
-    keyStore: safkeyring:////myracfid/my_key_ring
+    keyStore: safkeyring:////my_racf_id/my_key_ring
     keyStorePassword: password
     keyStoreType: JCERACFKS
-    trustStore: safkeyring:////myracfid/my_key_ring
+    trustStore: safkeyring:////my_racf_id/my_key_ring
     trustStoreType: JCERACFKS
     trustStorePassword: password
 ```